 Continuation in the Specialization program with the Software Quality Option requires a GPA of at least 5.5 in the preceding Fall/Winter.
-Graduation requires a GPA of at least 5.5 on the last \pm 90 credited to the degree.
+Graduation requires a GPA of at least 5.5 on the last \star 90 credited to the degree.

-Year 2 Year 3 Same as for regular Specialization CMPUT 300, 301, 325, 379 ★3 in CMPUT at the 300-level or higher STAT 222 ★6 in Business electives (see Note 1 below) ★3 in Arts option ★3 in Science option
+Year 2 Year 3

+Same as for regular Specialization CMPUT 300, 301, 379 STAT 222 ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4) ★6 in Business electives (see Note 1 below) ★3 in an Arts option ★3 in a Science option

+Year 4 Year 5

 IIP (WKEXP 921, 922, 923) - 16 month Industrial Internship (Note: Students in the program who fail to obtain placement in the IIP must withdraw from the program, but may continue as Specialization or Honors students).

-CMPUT 340, 400, 401, 402

-- ★3 in CMPUT at the 300-level or higher

-- ★6 in Business electives (see Note 1 below)

-- ★3 in Approved option

-- ★3 in Science option ★3 in Arts option
+CMPUT 400, 401, 402 ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4) ★6 in Business electives (see Note 1 below) ★3 in an approved option ★3 in an Arts option ★3 in an Arts option

+Notes

-Students in the Specialization Program with the Software Quality Option must choose ★12 from the following Business courses: MGTSC 352, 422, 461, 465
+Students in the Specialization Program with the Software Quality Option must choose ★12 from the following Business courses:

-MIS 412, 413, 414, 417
+MGTSC 352, 422, 461, 465; MIS 412, 413, 414, 417

-(2) Because the BSc Specialization in Computing Science - Software Quality Option includes the Industrial Internship Program component, students are eligible to apply for ISP (Information Systems Professional) certification upon completing 6 months of work experience in the software industry after graduation.
+- (2) Because the BSc Specialization in Computing Science Software Quality Option includes the Industrial Internship Program component, students are eligible to apply for ISP (Information Systems Professional) certification upon completing 6 months of work experience in the software industry after graduation.
 The ISP is a registered designation under the Professional and Occupational Associations Registration Act in Alberta.
-The ISP Designation was registered in February 1997, and is administered by the Registrar of CIPS Alberta.
+The ISP Designation was registered in February 1997, and is administered by the Registrar of CIPS Alberta. - (3) Specialization students must take ★6 in Group A courses which include CMPUT 304, 325, 340 and 474.
+A complete list of Group A courses to be offered in a given year is available from the department.